Vaccination

 WHY VACCINATE?

-Vaccination plays a very important role in protecting the health of our pets.
-Due to widespread vaccination, several previously common, life threatening viral infections are now rarely seen.
+Vaccination plays an especially vital role in protecting the health of our pets.
+Due to widespread vaccination, several previously common, life-threatening viral infections are now rarely seen.

 Vaccination involves the controlled administration of a killed or weakened strain of certain infectious viral or bacterial organisms, which offers protection to the animal against the diseases produced by those organisms.